-The second positive contribution which this application will have if it is approved is forfeiture of two GME's for every block of 6 GME's pursuant to section 20(3)(b) of the Gaming Machines Act 2001 ("the Act").
+The second positive contribution which this application will have if it is approved is forfeiture of two GME's for the two blocks of 3 GMEs required to be purchased in order for 4 GMEs to be transferred to the Licence, pursuant to section 20(3)(b) of the Gaming Machines Act 2001 ("the Act").
 Furthermore, pursuant to section 20(7) of the Act if the proposed GMT increase and transfer of GME's are approved the transferor-hotel's GMT will reduce by the number of entitlements purchased, which would include those forfeited.
-Therefore the operation of sections 20(3)(b) and 20(7) of the Act will result in a reduction in the number of approved gaming machines in New South Wales.
+Therefore, the operation of sections 20(3)(b) and 20(7) of the Act will result in a reduction in the number of approved gaming machines in New South Wales.